rfriel/goodreads_rating_prediction/readme.md

 The third section, ["Future Work,"](#future-work) lists current issues with the code I intend to fix, and features I would like to add.

+Note (7/18/17): I've done some more work on this project since this was written, which is currently in the "post-galv" branch and isn't very readable yet.
+Specifically, I've switched from GraphLab's recommenders to Nicolas Hug's [Surprise](http://surpriselib.com/) library, and gotten both better performance out of the traditional recommender and a larger performance boost from social information.
+I'd like to write this up here when I get time.

 ## Project Description

 ### Objectives